SSWConsulting/SSW.Rules.Content/rules/re-purpose-your-pillar-content-for-social-media/rule.md

 * Create a version of the video for Facebook, Twitter, LinkedIn and Instagram (or the platforms you use).
 Write the copy for the post. ![](ASPNETCORE30_ENDPOINT_AUTHORIZATION_WITCHCRAFT.png)

 ::: good
-Figure: Good example, create a version of the video for Facebook, Twitter, LinkedIn, and Instagram
+Figure: Good example - Create a version of the video for Facebook, Twitter, LinkedIn, and Instagram

 :::